Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 Crystalline solar cell arrays have a long usable life.
 Many arrays are guaranteed for 25 years, and believed to be good for 40 years.
 They do not suffer initial degradation compared with amorphous silicon.

 Both single and multicrystalline solar cells are based on silicon wafers.
 The silicon is both the substrate and the active device layers.
 Much silicon is consumed.
 This kind of cell has been around for decades, and takes approximately 86% of the solar electric market.
-For further information about crystalline solar cells see Honsberg. [\[CHS\]](#CHS.bibitem)
+For further information about crystalline solar cells see Honsberg. @CHS

 **Amorphous silicon** thin film solar cells use tiny amounts of the active raw material, silicon.
 Approximately half the cost of conventional crystalline solar cells is the solar cell grade silicon.
 The thin film deposition process reduces this cost.
 The downside is that efficiency is about half that of conventional crystalline cells.
 Moreover, efficiency degrades by 15-35% upon exposure to sunlight.
 A 7% efficient cell soon ages to 5% efficiency.
 Thin film amorphous silicon cells work better than crystalline cells in dim light.
 They are put to good use in solar powered calculators.